xbuf/xbuf/README.md

 * file are binary, not text.
   * pros : size
-  * cons : impossible to read or to edit content with a text editor
+  * cons : impossible to read or to edit content with a text editor, not scm (git, svn) friendly (like for image ;-) )
 * Why not, flatbuffers, capnproto ? because not mature/developper friendly enough for my first target language (python, java, c/c++), may be for an other adaptation
 * Why not, msgpack, json, yaml,... ? they require to write doc spec, and to create generator/parser.
 Same issue than OpenGEX and ODDL.
 * Protobuf is not the best in size of the content, or the best is performence (reading/writing), has code generator,... but it's the optimal for my target (see 'Why ?')
 * Quality for protoc plugins is very variable between language.
 Some languages have several generators (eg: python, c#).
 * For python3 I need to convert the package protobuf-2.6.1 to python 3 (via a simple script)
 * Using an intermediary (pivot) format generate lot of copy (eg: conversion from internal vec3 to pgex vec3) :overhead at coding time and runtime.
+* IDL (.proto) limitations :
+  * no range for values
+  * no invariant rules about value (like pattern matching, min, max, ...)
+  * no rules (min, max, fixed, multiple of ...) about size of list (repeated)
+  * no readonly/immutable value

 # Use cases